Attractor properties for irreversible and reversible interacting particle systems: Entropy decay for interacting particle systems

-which is implied if $\nu$ is non-null.
-In the next subsection we show that the non-nullness requirement can be dropped if the zero entropy loss Condition \ref{zero entropy loss condition} is replaced by an approximating zero entropy loss condition.
-Moreover we prove that this approximating condition is satisfied if the time-stationary measure $\mu$ is even reversible for $L$.
-This in particular implies the attractor property for reversible dynamics.
+In the following section, we prove that the approximating zero entropy loss condition is satisfied if the time-stationary measure $\mu$ is even \emph{reversible} for $L$.
+Hence, as an application of Theorem~\ref{MainCorApprox}, the attractor property is proven for reversible dynamics.